spencerkingman/spenking-music/_posts/2000-01-07-garden-of-evil.markdown

 In a garden of evil days

 Are shadows effacing the sundial?
-Irradiated waves of heat
+A growling sky out on the loose
 I’ll shelter in place while I ride out
 Another hundred years’ storm, the second one this summer

 In a garden of evil days
 I don't know how I'm gonna show in you
-Apocalypse now and then
+Apocalypse, now and then
 It's never again, again
 The devil's a right to know
 When, when, when